-President Bush, in his 2007 State of the Union message, set a goal of reducing America’s gasoline consumption by 20 percent over the next 10 years.
-In early 2008, Congress passed the Energy Independence and Security Act (EISA), which mandated production of 36 billion gallons of renewable fuel in 2022, nearly five times the 2012 target of 7.5 billion gallons.
+President Bush, in his 2007 State of the Union message, set a goal of reducing America’s gasoline consumption by 20% over the next 10 years.
+In early 2008, Congress passed the Energy Independence and Security Act (EISA), which mandated the production of 36 billion gallons of renewable fuel in 2022, nearly five times the 2012 target of 7.5 billion gallons.
 Of this target, 500 million gallons of biomass-derived diesel (biodiesel) is required by 2009 and 1 billion gallons by 2012.

 A renewable fuel for use in diesel (compression ignition) engines, biodiesel is derived from oils and fats and can be used with petroleum-based diesel fuel in existing diesel engines with little or no modification.